jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-08.md

 total output alone are envisaged, into a different light; 4 they may be methods for removing obstacles that the institution of private property puts in the path of progress.
-In a socialist society that time and space
+In a socialist society that time and space would be no less necessary.
+They would have to be secured by order of the central authority.

 <!-- 4 The qualification added removes, I think, any just cause for offense that the above
 proposition might conceivably cause.
 In case that qualification is not explicit enough, I beg